Here's a Rousing History of Influencer Marketing, from the Chicago World Fair to Social Media

 These “real” voices gave people a fresh take on brand recommendations, and started to take over from celebrity endorsements as more and more people began to use social media in their daily lives.

-Influencer nowadays are influential because of their online followings rather than their celebrity status.
-They are content creators themselves, and owners of their own personal brands.
+Where celebrities were celebrated for being iconic, untouchable, and over-the-top Influencers wield sway because they are accessible and relatable.
+Influencers are content creators themselves, and owners of their own personal brands.
 We’ve gone a step beyond what the bloggers of the early 2000s did for influencer marketing, and switched the focus even further away from traditional celebrities.

 The power of social media

-Thanks to the growing popularity of social media platforms, influencers have been able to carve out a market for themselves to act as brand ambassadors for their favourite products, and help businesses get their message out to the people who matter.
+Thanks to the growing popularity of social media platforms, influencers have been able to carve out a market for themselves to act as brand ambassadors for their favorite products, and help businesses get their respective messages out to the people who matter.

-With everyone and their dog on social media nowadays, businesses have long been trying to crack the mysteries of social media marketing.
-But, with all the constant algorithm changes, oversaturation of the market, and new platforms popping up left, right, and centre - it’s not all plain sailing.
+With everyone and their dog on social media nowadays (literally, their dogs - 10% of Millennials 18 to 24 years old said the would buy a product promoted by a famous pet), businesses have long been trying to crack the mysteries of social media marketing.
+But, with all the constant algorithm changes, oversaturation of the market, and new platforms popping up left, right, and center - it’s not all smooth sailing.

 A new breed of celebrity